leandronsp/graph-queue-hell-rb/README.md

 # graph-queue-hell-rb

-This project is a sample Ruby Rack application using GraphQL for learning purpose.
+This project is a sample Ruby Rack application using GraphQL.

 ## Development